0xNommie/Learning/README.md

 I invite fellow learners, mentors, and enthusiasts to join me on this journey.
 I welcome feedback, suggestions, and contributions from the community to enhance the catalog's content and foster a collaborative learning atmosphere.

 License:
 To ensure the free exchange of knowledge, I have chosen an open-source license for all code and content within this catalog.
-The [Insert License Name] will be applied to all my contributions.

 Conclusion:
 With an eager heart and a curious mind, I look forward to embarking on this exciting learning journey.
 Through this catalog, I hope to not only advance my skills and knowledge but also inspire and empower others to embark on their own quests for wisdom and understanding.